exploratory-io/book/ml/forecasting.md

 5. Specify the number of time period for which you want to forecast the value of interest in "Forecasting Time Period" text field.

 6. (Optional) Specify additional parameters in "Parameters" section.
-  * Capacity (Cap) Value or Data Frame
+  * Capacity (Cap) Value or Data Frame - Possibly achievable maximum value.
+Can be numbers like market size, or some kind of theoretical limit.
   * Strength of Seasonality
-  * Return Yearly Seasonality
+  * Return Yearly Seasonality - Take yearly seasonality into account while forecasting.
-  * Return Weekly Seasonality
+  * Return Weekly Seasonality - Take weekly seasonality into account while forecasting.
   * Number of Potential Changepoints
   * Flexibility of Automatic Changepoint Selection
   * Potential Changepoints
   * Strength of Holiday Effect
-  * Data Frame for Holidays
+  * Data Frame for Holidays - [Holiday definition data frame](https://docs.exploratory.io/howto/holiday.html)
   * MCMC Samples for Full Bayesian Inference
   * Width of Uncertainty Intervals
   * Number of Simulations for Uncertainty Intervals